Why Bachman-Turner Overdrive’s ‘Four Wheel Drive’ Could’ve Waited

 Four Wheel Drive didn't duplicate its predecessor's chart-topping success, but it came close, hitting No. 5, while the record's biggest hit single, "Hey You," peaked at No. 21.
 But sales and airplay aside, Bachman understood BTO were trying to hold onto their success instead of really steering it.
 "Four Wheel Drive was kind of the realization of that and realizing that we were starting to repeat ourselves," he argued.
 "Because we don’t know what we did right, so we’re just repeating ourselves to see if it works or it doesn’t."

-And while record labels are great when it comes to achieving market saturation, they aren't always so astute about pulling back the reins before fans feel like they've had too much of a good thing.
+Record labels are great when it comes to achieving market saturation, but they aren't always so astute about pulling back the reins before fans feel like they've had too much of a good thing.
 By the time Not Fragile arrived, its predecessors were still lingering on the charts — and even if Four Wheel Drive delivered another effective rejoinder to the more intricate and ambitious efforts of popular prog bands like Yes (whose Fragile album inspired Not Fragile's tongue-in-cheek title), the law of diminishing returns was bound to come into play eventually.

 "In that first 18 months, we had three albums out.
 Not Fragile was No. 1, BTO II was No. 18 and BTO 1 was No. 49.
 We had three albums in the Billboard Top 100 albums.
 We had three in the top 50," Bachman recalled during his conversation with UCR. "'You Ain’t Seen Nothin’ Yet' was a No. 1 single and 'Takin’ Care of Business' was still at 78.
 We had singles and albums all over the charts, and the record label and your management starts going crazy.
 You’re on the road and you don’t really realize it."